bgplab/bgplab/docs/session/2-asoverride.md

  * >      192.168.11.0/24        10.0.0.2              0       -          100     0       65000 i
 ```

 However, the customer routers do not accept the prefixes advertised by other customer sites because the local AS number appears in the AS path.
-You can see the difference between *received* and *accepted* routes if you're using Cumulus Linux or FRR on the CE routers[^NEOS]:
+You can see the difference between *received* and *accepted* routes if you're using FRRouting on the CE routers[^NEOS]:

 [^NEOS]: Arista EOS does not display routes dropped by the BGP loop prevention logic even when the *BGP soft reconfiguration* is configured.